chaaz/versio/docs/reference.md

     created/updated.
   - `version`: The location of the project version.
 See "Version config" below.
+  - `also`: Additional locations where the project version should be written.
   - `tag_prefix`: (optional) (required when using version tags) The prefix to use when reading/writing tags for this project.
 Not providing this will result in no tags being written.
 Using the empty